jmcantrell/arch-bootstrap/README.md

 This file, if it exists, defines the extra packages that will be installed on the new system.

 If it's executable, it should output one package per line to stdout.
-If it's a regular file, it should contain one package per line with no blank lines or comments.
+If it's a regular file, it should contain one package per line.
+In either case, empty lines or text beginning with a `#` will be ignored.

 Aside from these extra packages, only the packages necessary for a functional system will be installed (see `./bin/list-packages`).